-However, on September 1, 2001, the Bush Administration imposed sanctions for 2 years on a PRC company, the China Metallurgical Equipment Corporation (CMEC), for proliferation of missile technology to Pakistan, denying satellite exports to China.
+However, on September 1, 2001, the Bush Administration imposed sanctions for two years on a PRC company, the China Metallurgical Equipment Corporation

+(MECC), for proliferation of missile technology to Pakistan, denying satellite exports to China.
 Before those sanctions expired, the State Department determined on August 29, 2003, that NORINCO substantially contributed to missile proliferation of Category II MTCR items and imposed sanctions that again effectively banned satellite exports to China.
 (See Sanctions below.)
 The last Presidential waiver for satellite exports to China was issued in February 1998.
-(See CRS Report 98-485, China: Possible Missile Technology Transfers Under U.S. Satellite Export Policy- Actions and Chronology, by Shirley Kan.)
+(See CRS Report 98-485, China: Possible Missile Technology Transfers Under U.S. Satellite Export Policy - Actions and Chronology, by Shirley Kan.)

-Sanctions.
+Sanctions and the "Helms Amendment".
 Policy debates concerning PRC technology transfers have often centered on the questions of whether to impose unilateral sanctions under U.S. laws, to enact new legislation to tighten mandates for sanctions or reports, or to integrate the multiple laws.
-Also, there have been the issues of whether to target the PRC government or PRC "entities" (usually defense industrial organizations, like CPMIEC or NORINCO) and whether the PRC government lacks the will or the capability to enforce its stated nonproliferation policy.
+Also, there have been the issues of whether to target the PRC government or PRC "entities" (usually state-owned defense industrial organizations, like CPMIEC or NORINCO) and whether the PRC government lacks the will or the capability to enforce its stated nonproliferation policy.
+Decisions on sanctions impact U.S. credibility and leverage on the non-proliferation issue.
 While certain PRC transfers may not violate any international treaties, sanctions may be required under U.S. laws that Congress passed to set U.S. nonproliferation policy and shore up nonproliferation treaties and standards.
 These laws, as amended, include:

 - Export-Import Bank Act (P.L.
 79-173) - Arms Export Control Act (AECA) (P.L.
-90-629)

-- Export Administration Act (EAA) (P.L.
+90-629) - Export Administration Act (EAA) (P.L.
 96-72) - Nuclear Proliferation Prevention Act (Title VIII of P.L.
 103-236) - Iran-Iraq Arms Nonproliferation Act (P.L.
 102-484) - Iran Nonproliferation Act (P.L.
-106-178)
+106-178) - Executive Order 12938, as amended by Executive Order 13094

-(On legislation requiring sanctions to address weapons proliferation, see CRS Report RL31502, Nuclear, Biological, Chemical, and Missile Proliferation Sanctions: Selected Current Law, by Dianne Rennack.)
+(On legislation requiring sanctions to address weapons proliferation, see also CRS Report RL31502, Nuclear, Biological, Chemical, and Missile Proliferation Sanctions: Selected Current Law, by Dianne Rennack.)